surifirstpin/biplus_documentation/docs/DatabaseConnection.md

 ## Delete a connection

-**7.** click on **delete option available on far right of your connection name to delete the connection from database.
+**7.** click on **delete** option available on far right of your connection name to delete the connection from database.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTExNDQ5NTM3ODMsMjA1MzI3NTMxNCwtMT
+eyJoaXN0b3J5IjpbLTI2ODAxNzY1NSwyMDUzMjc1MzE0LC0xNz
-c1MDI4NzY1M119
+UwMjg3NjUzXX0=
 -->